clp-research/slurk/docs/slurk_about.rst

 The user will be automatically transferred to the room for which the token was generated.
 Therefore, we have to create an experiment room before we can generate tokens for an experiment.
 The sequence is: ``rooms -> tokens -> users``.
-Bots also can also be represented as users.
-For this purpose, they can send a ``Name`` header.
+Bots also are represented as users.